dbt-labs/docs.getdbt.com/website/docs/docs/cloud/billing.md

 :::note Legacy Semantic Layer

 For customers using the legacy Semantic Layer with dbt_metrics package, this product will be deprecated in December 2023.
 Legacy users may choose to upgrade at any time to the revamped version, Semantic Layer powered by MetricFlow.
-The revamped version is available to most customers (see prerequisites [here](/docs/use-dbt-semantic-layer/quickstart-sl#prerequisites)) for a limited time on a free trial basis, subject to reasonable use.
+The revamped version is available to most customers (see [prerequisites](/docs/use-dbt-semantic-layer/quickstart-sl#prerequisites)) for a limited time on a free trial basis, subject to reasonable use.

 :::